By Dr Duncan Brennand, Lead Aesthetic Doctor at L’Atelier Aesthetics, 101 Harley Street

 Dr Duncan Brennand, Lead Aesthetic Doctor, L’Atelier Aesthetics

-At the clinic, CoolPeel treatments are delivered by our team, Emma, Kate and Bronte, under Dr Brennand’s clinical lead.
-He assesses the skin at consultation, sets the treatment plan and parameters, and the team carries out the session.
+CoolPeel treatments at L’Atelier Aesthetics are delivered by the clinical team – Emma, Kate and Bronte – under Dr Brennand’s clinical lead.
+He assesses the skin at consultation, sets the treatment plan and parameters, and the team carries out each session.

 At L’Atelier Aesthetics, CoolPeel is typically the better laser for fine lines and surface wrinkles, because it smooths and resurfaces the skin directly.
 PicoSure can improve skin tone and support collagen production, but for lines and texture CoolPeel delivers a more visible result in fewer sessions.